Autism has the capability of effecting speech, language development, and social communication in numerous ways.

 About one in three people with autism has trouble constructing speech sounds to effectively communicate.
 The person’s language, if present, may simply be too difficult to understand.

-Communication Difficulties for Autistic Child
+Communication Difficulties for Children with Autism

 A person with autism may have one or more of these communication challenges: